 Stunned to silence

-During our first evening in Salzburg, we crossed the river, meandering over the Makartsteg Bridge.
+We crossed the river during our first evening in Salzburg, meandering over the Makartsteg Bridge.
 We had no idea what to expect, naive to the beauty that was about to blossom in ways that can only be described within the pages of a fairy tale …

 A hive of vibrant merriment, the Christmas markets lured us in.
-A band played on the corner of the square, and all around us locals and tourists entangled; laughing, chatting, eating and drinking together.
-Over and above, the atmosphere was dazzling; the setting one million miles away from anything but that moment, that first dose of the city’s magic.
-I was stunned to silence.
+A band played on the corner of the square, and locals and tourists entangled all around us, laughing, chatting, eating and drinking together.
+Over and above, the atmosphere was dazzling; the setting was one million miles away from anything but that moment, that first dose of the city’s magic.
+I was stunned into silence.

 A choir of churches

-The strike of 12 O’clock midday in Salzburg: there is no better place to be than the Kapuzinerberg viewpoint.
+The strike of noon in Salzburg: there is no better place to be than the Kapuzinerberg viewpoint.
 From this sublime, romantic spot overlooking the fortress and the tumbling town below it sipping on the azure waters, one is blessed by a choir of churches.
 Afternoon descends upon the city.
 An alluring birdsong with an impact so dramatic it will raise the hairs on one’s arm.

 Blushing as it divulges its splendour, Salzburg is seemingly unaware of the spine-tingling allure it possesses.
-Often allowing its capital city and larger town counterparts take the limelight, Salzburg’s shyness is appealing in its own right.
-Salzburg doesn’t show off, it just flows with the likened ease of water gliding down the mountain.
+Often allowing its capital city and larger town counterparts to take the limelight, Salzburg’s shyness is appealing in its own right.
+However, Salzburg doesn’t show off; it simply flows with the likened ease of water gliding down the mountain.

 Sharing the moment with Kapuzinerberg, it felt as if we were alone, just us and the city.
 We stood at the edge of the viewing platform, the city at our fingertips.
 Salzburg was every inch the romantic honeymoon destination we had envisioned.